On the maximum degree of induced subgraphs of the Kneser graph: Upper bounds, and (more) general conjectures

 (Note that the last inequality uses \cref{eq:venn} again.)
-It is clear that $d_X$ is the maximum degree of $\cat F$ as any core vertex $Z\in \cat F$ with $\abs{Z \cap [s+1]}\ge 2$ has smaller degree, similar to the previous example.
-We can remove elements of $\cat F$ if there are too many.
-This does not increase $\Delta(\cat F)$. \end{example}
+It is clear that $d_X$ is the maximum degree of $\cat F$ as any core vertex $Z\in \cat F$ with $\abs{Z \cap [s+1]}\ge 2$ has smaller degree, similarly to in the previous example.
+We can remove elements of $\cat F$ if there are too many (clearly this does not increase $\Delta(\cat F)$), so as to obtain exactly the right size-parameter. \end{example}

 This construction is motivated by the fact that picking sets in each star according to the colex order makes sets in different stars intersect more often and is therefore helpful for reducing the maximum degree of the induced subgraph.
-We conjecture that to minimize the maximum degree among vertex sets of the same size, we can take families similar to \cref{explicitconstruction}.
+We conjecture that to minimize the maximum degree among vertex sets of the same size, we can take families similar to those in \cref{explicitconstruction}.
+To state our conjecture, we need one more piece of notation.